AaronOrtega1/AaronOrtega1/README.md

 📝 I have a strong interest in Data Analysis, Cloud, ML, and Data Science 🌱 Currently doing practice exams to prepare for the AWS SAA certification exam 🌟 Main language: Python
-😃 I look forward to collaborate on impactful projects
 </pre>
 <hr>